dwallet-labs/dwallet-network/README_YUVAL.md

-# How to debug dwallet-network CLI
+# How to debug Ethereum Light Client functionality with dWallet

 ## Preliminary Notes